 The idea of ”being woman” dominated the human being under strong sexual pressure and completely switched off the clear, sensible thinking about the physical and mental consequences.

 With sufficient “self–knowledge”, this error in one’s own “me” would have been recognized in good time and the unfortunate step avoided.

 This incident is a warning to me.
 I am humbled about what can be achieved naturally.

-May these writings be a call to contemplation for all those trans women1 who cherish the desire to be rid of all masculinity.
+May these writings be a call to contemplation for all those transvestites1 who cherish the desire to be rid of all masculinity.

 Here it is necessary to seriously examine and check again whether this wish is in harmony with the correct emotional feeling or whether the wish is only based on erotic excitement, i.e. is of purely sexual origin.